+Successful Confident Responsible Effective

+Learners Individuals Citizens Contributors

+Attributes Attributes Attributes Attributes

-Successful Learners Attributes • Enthusiasm and motivation for learning. • Determination to reach high standards of achievement. • Openness to new Confident Individuals Attributes Self-respect.
+Enthusiasm and motivation for learning.
+Determination to reach high standards of achievement.
+Openness to new thinking and ideas.
+Self-respect.
 A sense of physical, mental and emotional well-being.
 Secure values and beliefs.
-Ambition Responsible Citizens Attributes Respect for others.
-Commitment to participate responsibly in political, economic, social and cultural life Effective Contributors Attributes • An enterprising attitude. • Resilience. • Self-reliance thinking and ideas.
-Capacities Use literacy, Capacities • Relate to others Capacities • Develop Capacities • Communicate in Ose literacy, communication and numeracy skills.
+Ambition Respect for others.
+Commitment to participate responsibly in political, economic, social and cultural life An enterprising attitude.
+Resilience.
+Self-reliance

+Capacities Capacities Capacities Capacities

+Use literacy, communication and numeracy skills.
 Use technology for learning.
 Think creatively and independently.
 Learn independently and as part of a group.
 Make reasoned evaluations.
-Link and apply different kinds of learning in new situations Relate to others and manage themselves.
+Link and apply different kinds of learning in new situations.
+Relate to others and manage themselves.
 Pursue a healthy and active lifestyle.
 Be self aware.
 Develop and communicate their own beliefs and views of the world.
 Live as independently as they can.
 Assess risk and make informed decisions.
-Achieve success in different areas of activity. bevelop knowledge and understanding of the world and Scotland's place in it.
+Achieve success in different areas of activity.
+Develop knowledge and understanding of the world and Scotland's place in it.
 Understand different beliefs and cultures.
 Make informed choices and decisions.
 Evaluate environmental, scientific and technological issues.
-Develop informed, ethical views of complex issues different ways and in different settings.
+Develop informed, ethical views of complex issues Communicate in different ways and in different settings.
 Work in partnership and in teams.
 Take the initiative and lead.
 Apply critical thinking in new contexts.
 Create and develop.
 Solve problems.